home-assistant/home-assistant.io/source/_components/image_processing.tensorflow.markdown

     - `research/object_detection/utils`
     - `research/object_detection/protos`

-A sample script can be found at [this gist](https://gist.github.com/hunterjm/6f9332f92b60c3d5e448ad936d7353c3).

 ## {% linkable_title Model Selection %}

 Lastly, it is time to pick a model.
 It is recommended to start with one of the COCO models available in the [Model Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

 The trade-off between the different models is accuracy vs speed.
 Users with a decent CPU should start with the `faster_rcnn_inception_v2_coco` model.
 If you are running on an ARM device like a Rasberry Pi, start with the `ssd_mobilenet_v2_coco` model.

-Whichever model you choose, download it and place the `frozen_inference_graph.pb` file somewhere in your config directory.
+Whichever model you choose, download it and place the `frozen_inference_graph.pb` file in the `tensorflow` folder in your config directory.

 ## {% linkable_title Configuration %}